 Booking a private belly dance class at Znama Studio in Southeast Portland makes for an unforgettable bachelorette party.
 It will also teach the whole crew some killer moves for the wedding dance floor.

 Planning a wedding can be stressful.
 Make sure the members of the wedding party have just what they need to pamper themselves.
-With Sea of Roses, your group can learn how to make soap, candles or floral arrangements from local makers, and take your creations home with you.
+At Assembly, your group can learn how to make soap, candles or floral arrangements from local makers, and take your creations home with you.

 Forget the cheesy bach party favors no one will ever use again.
 Instead, make your own leather koozie, clutch or luggage tags at DIY Bar while sipping beer, cider, wine or kombucha.
 The bar has all the tools and materials you’ll need to make a whole menu of projects that embody the Portland vibe.
 Everyone in the group can choose a project for themselves, which range in difficulty from anyone-can-do-it to expert-crafters only.